Article updated September 2018 (article first published January 2018)

 David Whitten, Head of Janus Henderson’s Global Natural Resources Team, discusses the significance and implications of China’s crackdown on its worst polluters, which is creating attractive opportunities for many global commodity suppliers.

 In 2013, the Chinese government revealed plans to clamp down on factories causing high levels of pollution, with the aim of reducing emissions from polluting industries by 30% by the end of 2017.
 This commitment was reinforced in October 2017 at the 19th National Congress of the Communist Party, where the Chinese authorities pledged to cut air pollution concentrations by 34% by the year 2035.
 These pledges have resulted in the inspection and closure of a large number of factories across the country, reducing supply, increasing prices and enabling foreign producers to fill the market gap and capitalise on the situation.
+More recently in May, it was reported that eight Chinese regions committed to beefing up anti-pollution curbs in response to tighter scrutiny from Beijing.

 Capacity is being cut back to reduce marginal high-cost, high-pollution production, leading to a reduction in steel exports and in turn better prices in the US.
 The closure of uneconomic steel plants and their auxiliary businesses has created some unusual opportunities.
 For example, merchant supply of excess oxygen to industry is no longer available, meaning larger suppliers of oxygen are no longer being undercut on pricing.
 This means companies such as Air Products & Chemicals in the US − already the most profitable industrial gas producer in the world are enjoying higher prices in China for the first time in years.